Edouard87/linux-guide/basic-setup/system-setup.md

 ## Configure Network Connection

-> [!WARNING]
-> I have had difficulty working with `iwd` and University networks in the past. `NetworkManager` makes it a lot easier to deal with network configuration files.

-### Configure `iwd`

 When it comes to connecting to wireless internet on Linux, things get very confusing.
 You basically have two choices, `Network Manager` and `iwctl`.
+I have had difficulty working with `iwd` and University networks in the past. `NetworkManager` makes it a lot easier to deal with network configuration files.

+### Configure `iwd`

 This section is heavily inspired from the ArchWiki page on `iwd`: <https://wiki.archlinux.org/title/Iwd>.